AmaniBouguel/alxADNDproject1/README.md

 # ALX Data Analysis Project1 Readme

 ## Introduction
-This project was developed as a part of ALX Africa-Udacity Data Analysis NanoDegree.
+This project was developed as a part of ALX Africa-Udacity Data Analysis NanoDegree Scholarship.
 It aims to make into practice acquired knowledge about data analysis process. </br>
 The main task in the project was to:
 1. Introduce the dataset to be analyzed and search for relevant questions to be answered
 2. Process data wrangling by gathering , assessing and cleaning data